 The objective of this symposium is to provide a forum for researchers and practitioners to present advanced research in computational intelligence with a focus on innovative applications to intelligent vehicle and transportation systems.
-This symposium seeks contribution on the latest developments and emerging research in all aspects of intelligent vehicle and transportation systems.
+This symposium seeks contribution on the latest developments and emerging research in all aspects of intelligent vehicles and transportation systems

 - Cloud computing and big data in transportation and vehicle systems